Why Chess.Game Better than Chessable? A Feature-By-Feature Breakdown

 As chess is a game of strategy, its importance holds up even today.
 Thanks to the complexity of the game, chess is used to boost problem-solving and critical thinking, which is useful even in real life.

-Also, chess supports cognitive abilities, improves memory, and boosts concentration.
+Also, chess supports cognitive abilities, improves memory, improves the average IQ of humans and boosts concentration.
 It even promotes logical thinking and creativity.

 Now, let’s go over some of the most effective tips for chess beginners!

-One of the things you should consider is to avoid making unnecessary pawn moves.
+One of the things you should consider is avoiding making unnecessary pawn moves.
 Instead of just moving the pawns, take some time and think through your next move.
-Observe the chessboard and see what the best strategic approach to the game would be.
+Observe the chessboard and set up your best pawn structure to defend and attack against the opponent.

 Developing the pieces is crucial for each chess game’s beginning.
 This means that you need to place them on the board in the shortest amount of time possible.